Best Blogging Tools and Resources (2023 Guide)

 You can start with the free version, but I recommend upgrading to the premium version right away.
 If you’re serious about growing your blog through social media (which we both know you are!), investing a few bucks in a solid sharing plugin will pay itself back in no time.
 I mean, it’s like $2.42 per month.

-Start with the FREE version here
+Start with the free version here

-5: MailerLite (for email marketing)
+7: MailerLite (for email marketing)

-MailerLite free email marketing tool for bloggers
+MailerLite – Free email marketing tool for bloggers

 MailerLite is my #1 email marketing tool I use for my blogs and websites.

-It’s a solid all-in-one solution for making money from your blog by building a massive list of subscribers the EASY and QUICK way.
+It’s a solid all-in-one solution for making money from your blog by building a massive list of subscribers the easy and quick way.

 You’re looking for a free email marketing tool to get started?
-Great!
 MailerLite offers a 100% free plan with helpful features such as automation, tagging, and segmentation.
 Use it to start building your email list from scratch when you start your blog.
 As your list grows, you have the option to upgrade to a paid plan.

-Set up MailerLite for 100% FREE today
+Set up MailerLite for 100% free today

-6: Canva (for graphics)
+8: Canva (for graphics)

 Canva is a free, amazing web app where you can create stunning blog post images, Pinterest pins, ebook covers, and much more.